Jenny Gunn

 Jennifer Louise Gunn MBE (born 9 May 1986) is an English former cricketer who plays as a right-arm medium bowler and right-handed batter.
 She appeared in 11 Test matches, 144 One Day Internationals and 104 Twenty20 Internationals for England between 2004 and her international retirement in October 2019.
 She played domestic cricket for Nottinghamshire, Yorkshire, Warwickshire, Yorkshire Diamonds, Loughborough Lightning, Northern Diamonds, Northern Superchargers, South Australia and Western Australia.

 Early career

-A slow seam bowler and lower-middle-order batsman, she is the daughter of former Nottingham Forest player Bryn Gunn.
-She plays for Nottinghamshire and Western Australia and made her Test debut at 17 against New Zealand at Scarborough in 2004.
-She also plays for Ransome & Marles CC, Newark, Nottinghamshire.
-A late injury forced her out of the Women's World Cup final in Sydney in 2009 but she was at the crease when England defeated New Zealand in the Twenty/20 World Championship final at Lords.
+A seam bowler and lower-middle-order batsman, she is the daughter of former Nottingham Forest player Bryn Gunn.
+She played for Nottinghamshire and Western Australia and made her Test debut at 17 against New Zealand at Scarborough in 2004.
+She also played for Ransome & Marles CC, Newark, Nottinghamshire.
+A late injury forced her out of the 2009 Women's Cricket World Cup final in Sydney but she was at the crease when England defeated New Zealand in that year's World Twenty20 final at Lord's.